maddalax/htmgo/htmgo-site/md/docs/1_quick-start/1_introduction.md

 3. Built in support for various libraries such as tailwindcss, htmx

-4. Go functions are components, no special syntax neccessary to learn
+4. Go functions are components, no special syntax necessary to learn

 5. Many composable utility functions to streamline development and reduce boilerplate